 - Gluten from wheat, rye, barley, malt, and maybe oat

-- Legumes – All beans including soy and peanut.
+- Legumes and all beans including soy and peanut.
 Cashews are part of the bean family and are not allowed.
-People with an enzyme deficiency that increases oxidative stress can’t eat certain beans such as broad beans (R).
+People with an enzyme deficiency that increases oxidative stress can’t eat certain beans such as broad beans

 Food Groups to Pay Special Attention To

 Seafood is an important dietary component for lectin-sensitive people.
 Like any food, it may cause health issues to a minority of people.
-However, the DHA from fish oil is critical in the modulation of the immune system and decreasing lectin sensitivity.
+However, the DHA from fish oil is critical in the modulation of the immune system and the decrease of lectin sensitivity.